We may earn money or products from the companies or links mentioned in this post.

 Many people (myself included) tend to ditch the strollers for the most part around the time their kids are three years old.
 I still use one for the twins when walking to get my oldest from school.
 When we venture out as a family though, and my husband is there, the stroller stays home.
 Zoos, parks, even the nature trail.
 We don’t use the stroller anymore.

 Plus, I am not going to lie… It is kind of nice to have the stroller to put all the stuff in.
 You know what I mean.
-The backpack full of snacks.
+That back pack full of snacks.
 The bags of extra clothing for your kiddos.
 Even water bottles.

 But basically, yes, a stroller is a good idea.

-Would A Stroller Rental For Disneyland Be A Good Choice?
+Would Disney Stroller Rental be a Good Choice?

-What Should I Know About Disneyland Stroller Rentals?
+What Should I Know About Disney Stroller Rentals?

 Before you run out and buy a stroller, or reserve a rental, just hold on a minute!
 There are some super important things you need to know about Disneyland Stroller Rentals.